ITensor/website/docs/classes/itensor.md

   `read(s,T)` or `write(s,T)`.

-* Printing an ITensor shows its indices and some other information such as its scale factor.
+* Printing an ITensor shows its indices and some other information such as its norm.

   To view all non-zero elements of an ITensor `T`, do one of the following: